PSLmodels/OG-Core/docs/book/content/theory/households.md

 (SecHHbequests)=
 ## The Distribution of Bequests

-`OG-Core` allows for two parameterization of the distribution of bequests.
+`OG-Core` allows for two parameterizations of the distribution of bequests.
 Users can choose the bequest transmission process through two parameters: `use_zeta` and `zeta`.

 If `use_zeta=False`, then bequests from households of lifetime earnings type `j` are distributed equality across households of type `j`.
 That is: